 5. The Lease End

-Another point just on the subject of leases ending as well, if they are mutually agreed to be surrendered by both the landlord and tenant before the natural lease end date.
+Another point on leases ending is if they are mutually agreed to be surrendered by both the landlord and tenant before the natural lease end date.

 Applying the 5 Steps

-Once this has been understood and you’re on the way to exclusion, then make sure everything is administered correctly.
+Once this has been understood and you’re on the way to exclusion, make sure everything is administered correctly.